Balluff - BVS CA-SF Technical Documentation

 Calling the acquisition start function (syntax depending on the used programming language) takes longer than expected.
 Especially the first time after the resulting image buffer layout has been changed / the buffer size did increase after applying various changes.

-Also the mapping of the virtual addresses of the pages forming the full buffer to physical ones inside the kernel driver does only happen once per buffer if the buffer layout stays the same in between acquisition loops in order to save time.
+Also the mapping of the virtual addresses of the pages forming the full buffer to physical ones inside the device driver does only happen once per buffer if the buffer layout stays the same in between acquisition loops in order to save time.

 Both operations are expensive in terms of time consumption for time sensitive applications thus are reduced to a minimum but can still be annoying under certain circumstances.